-Residents will participate in several Field Experiences (similar to rotations) that provide exposure to the public health system beyond the health center to which they are assigned.
+Residents participate in several Field Experiences (similar to rotations) that provide exposure to the public health system beyond the health center to which they are assigned.
 Sites may include state and local health departments, primary care associations, non-profit health care and policy organizations, Medicaid agencies, and any other sites that promote the resident’s professional interests.
-Field experiences may be short visits to learn about a program or more comprehensive experiences that provide an opportunity to participate in projects or oral health coalitions.
+Field experiences may be short visits (single day) to learn about a program or more comprehensive experiences (multi-week) that provide an opportunity to participate in projects or oral health coalitions at the site.

 Program Stipend and Benefits

-- Dental degree from an American, Canadian Dental School, or International dental school
+- Applicants must have a dental degree from a U.S or International dental school